cacois/flask-angular2-starter/README.md

 export FLASK_CONFIGURATION=development
 ```

-Or set it to "ide_development" if you wnat to use an IDE with step-through debugger:
+Or set it to "ide_development" if you are using an IDE with step-through debugger:

 ```bash
 export FLASK_CONFIGURATION=ide_development